 - Graylog web UI is very user friendly; it provides control over user permissions.
 It uses RESTful APIs.

 - The web UI can support a wide range of data types, whereas Graylog doesn’t support syslogs.
 Data should be sent directly to Graylog.
 This makes it difficult for log management in the dashboard.

 Let’s discuss the top comparison between Graylog vs ELK:

-Overall, both the tools have their own pros and cons as we have seen earlier.
+Overall, both the tools have their own pros and cons, as we have seen earlier.
 Selecting a tool is completely based on the system and its requirements.
-Graylog is very powerful and its GUI is very user friendly whereas ELK stack is modularized and flexible.
+Graylog is very powerful, and its GUI is very user friendly, whereas the ELK stack is modularized and flexible.
 It is up to the users to decide which suits them better.
 There are hybrid applications in which both can be used.